40+ Common Job Interview Questions (And How to Answer Them)

 16. “Tell me about a time when you disagreed with a coworker.
 How did you handle it?”

-How to Answer: Be ready to have anecdotes about your experiences for these kinds of situational interview questions.
-They don’t have to be about the most interesting days you’ve had at work; instead, think of situations that have highlighted the fact that you’re mature and capable of working with a variety of people, even if you don’t always see eye-to-eye.
+How to answer: Your answer doesn't have to be about the most interesting days you’ve had at work.
+Instead, think of situations that have highlighted the fact that you’re mature and capable of working with a variety of people, even if you don’t always see eye-to-eye.

 Example: “A previous colleague and I disagreed over how to handle a client's social media campaign.
 So instead of choosing their idea or mine, we agreed to A/B test both ideas to see which would resonate more with the client's demographic.
 Ultimately, both campaigns worked out well.”

-17. "If I called your previous boss/manager, why would they tell me I should hire you?"
+17. “If I called your previous boss, why would they tell me I should hire you?”

 18. “Do you prefer working independently or on a team?”